toothmonsterr/Small-Crimes-Collective/System/WIP/Materials.md

 [[Crafting]] can be done with **materials**, which can be gained through session rewards, events, and downtime foraging.
 Each material come assigned with one or more **tags**, which correlate to the qualities you are able to craft into your equipment.
 Each tag is associated with a symbol.

 > [!info] Example
-> A **Smoldering Rock** gained from the volcanic ashes of the isle would perhaps have a 🔥 `fire` tag or a 👊`tough` tag, which you could use to give the `Restistance: Fire` quality to an accessory.
+> A **Smoldering Rock** gained from the volcanic ashes of the isle would perhaps have a 🔥 `fire` tag or a 👊`tough` tag, which you could use to give the `Resistance: Fire` quality to an accessory.

 Materials are situational, and will often be developed by a GM based on what makes sense for a session.
 For example, a session where the party fights a leviathan may provide a **Water-Logged Scale** `💀dark` `🌠mythic`.